simon-glitch/simon-glitch.github.io/projects/notes/CORE 100/essay-sustain.md

 # Response

+Redemption is an important idea, in its own right.
+Imperatively speaking, Christians should aim to mitigate sin and become better human beings.
+Redemption is a process that happens through 3 processes: having hope in Jesus, obeying God, and having faith in God's plan for the world.
+God can redeem Christians by helping them realize how they can better connect with the rest of the world.
+Ultimately, this process relies on multiple types of hope.
+Conveniently, N.T.
+Wright has written a very useful book on hope, called *'Suprised By Hope'* (acronym: SBH).

-Redemption is a concept that (according to N. T. Wright) is ecaping modern Christians.
+According to N. T. Wright, redepmtion as a concept is ecaping modern Christians.
 It is becoming more and more alien as people's mindsets drift further into sin.